My Dream Day

 Now I can do my work.
 I may go off to a part-time seasonal job I love.
 Or I may have work that needs done with rental properties or the guest cabins on our property.
 Or I may do some more freelance jobs online.
 Maybe I’ve got a project going on that involves a camper renovation.
 Or, I could spend some time with the animals- fencing, deworming, desensitizing, and pasture cycling are all never ending jobs.
 I could also do any work around the house, or outside, such as firewood work or gardening.

-[2022: I write at least 1,000 words a day every single day.
-Writing is my full time job and I don’t need to do any other work to pay the bills.
+2023: I write at least 1,000 words a day every single day, up to 12,000 words on really busy days.
+Writing is my full-time job, and I don’t need to do any other work to pay the bills.
 I was totally right about the never-ending jobs.
-Right now my to-do list consists of building a greenhouse, putting up more fence, finishing the goat barn, and putting tin on the A-frame woodshed.]
+Right now, my to-do list consists of finishing the greenhouse, putting up a perimeter jackleg fence, relocating our garden fence, thinning trees for wildfire prevention, splitting firewood for our woodstove, and picking out trees for the barn.

-[2022: We have a dirtbike, an ATV, kayaks, and all the gear we need to hunt or fish.
-We spend a lot of time on the trails and water during the summer].
+2023: We have a dirtbike, an ATV, kayaks, and all the gear we need to hunt or fish.
+We spend a lot of time on the trails and water during the summer.
+I quit running a few years ago due to a dog bite injury, but I love to walk.
+I can cover 15-20 miles pretty easily in a day.

 To finish up my dream day, I’d like to feed our animals together, and then fix dinner as a team.
 Devin and I are very accustomed to spending almost every waking moment together, and we like it that way.

-[2022: We get to eat dinner as a family every single night.
+2023: We get to eat dinner as a family every single night.
 It’s one of my favorite parts of the day.
-Most evenings he helps me finish up dinner when he gets home.]
+Most evenings, he helps me finish up dinner and wash the dishes when he gets home.

 A few times a year, I’d like to fly our closest friends and families to us, and I’d also like the freedom of visiting them ourselves if we want.